B23admin/nifi-stateless-operator/README.md

 ### User notes ###

+- the NiFiFn project was renamed to nifi-stateless but I'm keeping the NiFiFn as the CRD resource type here because it's easier to type
 - ssl configurations are accessible in plain text via the kubernetes api using `kubectl describe nififn`
 - sensitive parameters are not supported